West Midlands Regional Council

 Stuart Paul

-Stuart Paul I got involved in the sport through my family, my mother Janet, was coached by Nelson Neal, and achieved modest success, before I arrived and ruined her career!
-She then got involved with Sportshall athletics in 1978, and together we ended up running the Birmingham league for nearly 40 years.
+Stuart Paul Stuart got involved in the sport through his family, "My mother Janet, was coached by Nelson Neal, and achieved modest success, before I arrived and ruined her career!"
+She then got involved with Sportshall athletics in 1978, and together they ended up running the Birmingham league for nearly 40 years.

-The late John Bullen, and his wife Maureen recruited me into being an official – I tried most of the disciplines but concentrated on being a Starter’s Assistant (marksman) – I achieved Grade One (now level 4) in 1997 and have been officiating at meetings ever since, – including Olympic, World, Para, European and Commonwealth Games.
-This year I’m the Lead for the UKA Starter/SA Peer Group, just one of several officials’ groups I contribute to.
+The late John Bullen, and his wife Maureen recruited Stuart into being an official – having tried most of the disciplines he concentrated on being a Starter’s Assistant (marksman) achieving Grade 1 (now Level 4) in 1997 and has been officiating at meetings ever since, – including Olympic, World, Para, European and Commonwealth Games.
+Stuart is the Lead for the UKA Starter/SA Peer Group, just one of several officials’ groups he contributes to.

 David Ashbourne